-RICHMOND — Virginia Gov. Ralph Northam has set July 9 as the date for a special session of the General Assembly to take up gun-control legislation.
+Northam will convene special session of the General Assembly to take up gun control

 The shooter, who was killed in a shootout with police, was found carrying two legally purchased .45-caliber handguns.
 He also had a silencer mechanism and extended-capacity ammunition magazines.